-7. Stateless NFs, is another technology required to support low latency solution, but also to adopt to modern REST-based coding.
-This is one of the most fundamental change, as any synchronize communication between Control Plane (CP) and User Plane (UP) was negatively influencing the speed of internet and increasing latency.
+7. Stateless NFs, is another technology required to support low latency solutions, but also to adapt to modern REST-based coding.
+This is one of the most fundamental changes.
+Any synchronization between Control Plane (CP) and User Plane (UP) was negatively influencing latency.

 8. Capability exposure will simplify the development of new services.
-Thanks to this capability, 5G Core Network and Application Function will be providing information to each other via NEF function or directly.
+Thanks to this capability, Application Functions will be providing information to each other via the NEF function or directly.

-9. UP functions deployed close to the Access Network in parallel to a central location, is another benefit of spiting User Plane system (UPF).
-It let influence lower latency and speed of delivery of the internet.
+9. UP functions deployed close to the Access Network in parallel to a central location.
+It is another benefit of spiting User Plane system (UPF).
+It let influences lower latency and speed of delivery of the internet.

-10. Support for Home Route roaming as well as LBO connection, are crucial for fast and world-wise solution.
-Looking at the difficulties of roaming VoLTE roll out not standardized from the beginning between operators, we can see low penetration of that technology today.
+10. Support for Home Route roaming as well as LBO connection, are crucial for fast and world-wise solutions.
+Looking at the difficulties of roaming VoLTE rollout not being standardized from the beginning between operators, we can see low penetration of that technology today.
 5G roaming scenario from the beginning is standardized and hopefully will be seriously implemented by all the industry.

 11. Last, but not least is the development of future communication protocol.
-In 3GPP Rel 15 standard, it was decided to change it into HTTP/2 over TCP/IP with TLS as a security layer.
-It is not an optimal solution, as TCP/IP is not supporting asynchronous communication, and has many bottlenecks in terms of supporting fast communication from first seconds (start-up Window).
+In 3GPP Rel 15 standard, it was decided to change it to HTTP/2 over TCP/IP.
+TLS delivers a security layer.
+It is not an optimal solution, as TCP/IP is not supporting asynchronous communication.
+It has many bottlenecks in terms of supporting fast communication from the first seconds (start-up Window).
 ETSI and 3GPP are very aware of these problems.
 The next change followed in 3GPP Rel.
 16 is going to change the communication protocol into HTTP/2 over QUIC and UDP/IP.
-Benefits of QUIC are 0ms latency for known connection (perfect for 5G network) as well as inbuilt security, which does not require TLS, again impacting positively on decreasing latency and increasing speed.
+The benefits of QUIC are 0ms latency for known connection (perfect for 5G network).
+It has inbuilt security, which does not require TLS, again impacting positively on decreasing latency and increasing speed.

-ETSI is working also on New Generation Protocol for future (NGP protocol), but results of it we shall expect above 2025.
-My prediction is that change to HTTP/2 in CP is going to happen as soon as first 5G SA implementations will appear.
+ETSI is working also on New Generation Protocol for the future (NGP protocol), with the results expected beyond 2025.
+My prediction is that change to HTTP/2 in CP will happen as soon as the first 5G SA will appear.
 Today User Plane (UP) connections are dominated by TCP/IP and IPv4.
-Let’s hope it is not going to follow a very bad history of IPv6, and UP connections will smoothly transfer int QUIC/UDP and IPv6 technology.
+Let’s hope it is not going to follow a very bad history of IPv6 protocol.
+Hopefully, UP connections will smoothly transfer into QUIC/UDP and IPv6 technology.

 Ease of implementation – “Beauty and the Beast”

-The new 5G standard SBA based, controversially is just as easy for development for IT software houses like for “BIG” telecommunication vendors (Affirmed Networks, Ericsson, Huawei, Nokia, ZTE, etc.).
-We can also recognize the development of small firms, announcing first versions of virtual Radio (Open Radio Access Network (O-RAN Alliance) or virtual EPC (OMEC Open Mobile Evolved Core, from Open Networking Foundation (ONF)).
-Soon we shall recognize more and more competition on that field.
+The new 5G SA architecture, controversially is just as easy for development for IT software houses as for “BIG” vendors.
+Affirmed Networks, Ericsson, Huawei, Nokia, ZTE, will deliver it too.
+We can also recognize the development of small firms, announcing the first versions of virtual Radio.
+Open Radio Access Network (O-RAN Alliance) or virtual EPC (OMEC Open Mobile Evolved Core, from Open Networking Foundation (ONF).
+Soon we shall recognize more and more competition in that field.

-Thinking out loud, the 5G NGC architecture is the must, but.
-Any new 5G network soon commercializing will be based mainly on 5G NSA architecture, as it is simpler and faster to deliver the eMBB case.
-Implementation of additional 5G radio units (RRU) on existing locations, and start delivering a simple broadband solution with higher speed and relatively lower latency is simple, the operational effort for operator and vendor.
+Thinking out loud, the 5G NGC architecture is a must, but.
+Any new 5G network soon commercializing will be based mainly on 5G NSA architecture.
+It is simpler and faster to deliver the eMBB case.
+Implementation of additional 5G radio units (RRU) in existing locations is simple.
+It let delivering a simple broadband solution with higher speed and relatively lower latency.
+The operational effort for the operator and vendor.

-The 5G SA implementation today may look like difficult due to lack of terminal support – Qualcomm’s modem “X50” do not support yet 5G SA core network protocols, the Qualcomm “X55” supporting higher speed and 5G SA is planned for the end of the year 2019.
-Huawei’s “Balong 5000” modem is supporting SA according to specification from the beginning but will be launched the second half of the year 2019.
-Analyzing that aspect from a time perspective, implementation of 5G SA architecture will take about a year, so the massive deliveries of 5G SA based terminals will meet this time frame, too.
+The 5G SA implementation today may look difficult due to a lack of terminal support.
+Qualcomm’s modem “X50” do not support yet 5G SA core network protocols.
+Qualcomm “X55” supports higher speed and 5G SA is planned for the end of the year 2019.
+Huawei’s “Balong 5000” modem is supporting SA according to the specification from the beginning.
+It will be launched in the second half of the year 2019.
+Analyzing that aspect from a time perspective, the implementation of 5G SA architecture will take about a year.
+The massive deliveries of 5G SA-based terminals will meet this time frame, too.

-The business case shows that it would be a mistake, not to start now in parallel to 5G NSA, study and implement of first 5G SA systems.
+The business case shows that it would be good to start now in parallel to 5G NSA, study and implement of first 5G SA systems.